tjwkura5/retail-banking-app-deployed-elastic-beanstalk/README.md

 Next, I attempted to add a python.config file to define the WSGI path, suspecting an incorrect configuration.
 Unfortunately, this approach also failed.

 Frustrated, I was about to give up but luckily a fellow student had already started this workload before I did.
 He had encountered the same issue and managed to resolve it.
 Fortunately, he was able to point me in the right direction when I sought his advice.

-I started watching some Youtube tutorials and I noticed an interesting detail: when they zip the application before uploading to beanstalck they're only zipping certain files in the root directory of the application and not the entire folder.
+I started watching some Youtube tutorials and I noticed an interesting detail: when they zip the application before uploading to beanstalk they're only zipping certain files in the root directory of the application and not the entire folder.
 When I tried doing it this way It worked but initially I had no idea why.

 Elastic Beanstalk requires the application's entry point to be located at the top level of the deployment package.
 Additionally, simplifying the directory structure by including only essential files at the root level reduces the complexity of Python's module search path.
 The following is the final product: